 The Company's main activity is the financing of group companies, through bond offerings on the international capital markets.
-The repayment of the bonds to the investors is guaranteed by Telefonica S.A, the ultimate shareholder of the Company, as disclosed in the notes to the financial statements.
+The repayment of the bonds to the investors is guaranteed by Telefonica S.A as disclosed in the note 'General Information and Principal Activities' to the financial statements.
 We paid specific attention to the areas of focus driven by the operations of the Company, as set out below.

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-In particular, we considered where the managing directors made important judgements, for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
-We also paid attention to the assumptions underlying the physical and transition climate-related risks.
-In the accounting policies section of the financial statements, the Company describes the areas of judgement in applying accounting policies and the key sources of estimation uncertainty.
+In particular, we considered where the managing directors made important judgements, for example in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
+We also paid attention to climate-related risks.
+In the paragraph 'Estimates' of the accounting policies of the financial statements, the Company describes the areas of judgement in applying accounting policies and the key sources of estimation uncertainty.
 Given the significant estimation uncertainty and the related higher inherent risks of material misstatement in the valuation of the loans issued to group companies, we considered these matters as key audit matters as set out in the section 'Key audit matters' of this report.
-Furthermore, we identified the existence of the loans issued as key audit matter because the importance of existence for users of the financial statements.
+Furthermore, we identified the existence of the loans issued to group companies as key audit matter because of the importance of existence for users of the financial statements.